msynk/BlazorResourceTimeline/README.md

     {
         TimeZone = "UTC",
         ResourceHeight = 44,
+        BarHeight = 8,
-        Colors = new() { Bar = "#74c0fc", Now = "#e03131" },
+        BarMargin = 2, // gap between bars that overlap in time on the same row Colors = new() { Bar = "#74c0fc", Now = "#e03131" },
     };
 }